alexander-rd/appxf/doc/TestStrategy.md

 such a GUI test.
 Further details likely require a separate markdown page.
 See ticket #25

-ApplicationMock
+Application Harness
 ---------------
-The __ApplicationMock__ in <code>tests/_fixtures/application_mock.py</code> mimics an application sufficiently complex for advanced test cases.
+The __AppHarness__ in <code>tests/_fixtures/app_harness.py</code> aggregates APPXF objects like they might be used in a real application.
 The fixtures in <code>tests/fixtures/application.py</code> may combine several ApplicationMock instances.
 They are prepared and used as follows:
   1. The file structure is prepared once for the kiss_cf library version at location: <code>.testing/app_\<context\>_\<kiss_cf version\></code>.
   1. The prepared folder is copied for the specific test case.
 The dictionary of the fixture contains entries like <code>app_user</code> which return an ApplicationMock object.
 This ApplicationMock includes all objects and required paths in context of the ApplicationMock.